Aswitha45/Coding-Raja-Technologies/README.md

-to do list in python
+to do list in python -Task-1
+personal budjet tracker -Task-2